 While working out, Tonal uses a set of sensors that will provide corrections in real-time that are focused on your form, range of motion, and pace.
 If you are doing something the wrong way, Tonal will provide suggestions on the monitor to correct you.
 The same goes for if you are too close to the arms — you will see a prompt on the screen telling you to take a step or two away.

 We found this to be helpful in our time with the Tonal as it corrected us when we didn’t realize our form was off.
 The only downside is that if you’re doing a movement that requires your back to be to the screen, you will have to listen for the chime that occurs when Tonal provides an update, then turn around to see what you need to correct.
 Overall, this is an awesome feature that ensures you learn the proper technique for your workouts.

 Unlike some smart home gyms on the market, Tonal does not offer a daily leaderboard function for their live classes.
-However, they do offer a leaderboard that spans over 30 days, and is based around your dedication to working out over that time.
+However, they do offer a leaderboard that spans over 30 days and is based on your dedication to working out over that time.
 Your “rank” will change depending on the total number of workouts you complete, as well as how much time you have spent working out.
-This is a nice feature for those who thrive off competition, and want to see an overview of their progress.
+This is a nice feature for those who thrive off competition and want to see an overview of their progress.

 Tonal sells its accessories in a Smart Accessories package you can opt in or out of.
-If you opt in, you can use the Tonal pulleys with the handles, or the additional bar or rope.
+If you opt-in, you can use the Tonal pulleys with the smart handles, barbell, or rope attachment.
 You’ll also get a bench, foam roller, and yoga mat to use throughout your Tonal workouts.
 Purchasing all of these is recommended, but it does cost around $500.

 The setup for Tonal is pretty straightforward and seamless.
 Once you’ve connected the Tonal to WiFi, you’ll follow a few steps to help the machine learn and adapt to you.